justin-lyon/lwc-training/README.md

 # lwc-training

-> Recreate an Aura Lightning Training app using Lightning Web Components.
+> Refactoring an Aura Component app to Lightning Web Components.

+## Dev, Build and Test

+## Resources

+## Description of Files and Directories

+## Issues